EnvisionStaking/Casper-CSharp-SDK/README.md

   > * Search for EnvisionStaking.Casper.SDK package
   > ![](../../../Pictures/NuGetSDKInstall.png)
   > * Install the package
-  > * You are ready to use Casper SDK
+  > * You are ready to use the Casper SDK
 ## Casper Client
 The Casper client is the main class of the SDK, in which you can interact with Casper Network.